AbhishekJha45/AuthinDjangoDevzery/README.md

 # AuthinDjangoDevzery

-#To Run the backend in Django follow the command line Instructions:
+# To Run the frontend in React.js follow the command line Instructions:
-mkvirtualenv authenv
-pip install -r requirements.txt python manage.py makemigrations python manage.py migrate python manage.py runserver

-#There is a File "DjangoAuthAPI.postman_collection" which has Postman Collection You can import that file in your postman to test this API
+  npm install
+  npm start